PedroGeoGISdev

 • Used to access object attributes.

-• Think of self as a way for methods to refer to the object itself.
+• Think of self as a way to refer to the object instance itself.

 p1 = Product('Cake', 5)